-Objective 4.5.1 To ensure incorporated urban centres and hamlet areas are able to expand in an orderly manner and in a manner that encourages the sustainability of the community Policy 4.5.1.1 The municipalities of Village of Clyde and the Town of Westlock should be encouraged to expand in areas which would minimize the removal of: (a) higher capability agricultural land; (b) regionally significant natural resources; and (c) environmentally sensitive areas.
-Policy 4.5.1.2 The County may support future urban centre expansion and annexation in which: (a) the lands are immediately adjacent to existing municipal boundaries; (b) the land is suited for or can be economically adapted to urban uses and servicing; (c) the lands are needed for urban growth; (d) the lands are predominantly vacant and suitable for urban development; and (e) the staging of development is in conformity with the urban municipality's Municipal Development Plan.
-Objective 4.5.2 Development on lands near urban centers or hamlet area should be in harmony with future growth requirements for future conversion to urban uses Policy 4.5.2.1 The County and the Town of Westlock have historically co-operated in planning future land use, development and servicing of the fringe area around the Town in the County.
+To ensure incorporated urban centres and hamlet areas are able to expand in an orderly manner and in a manner that encourages the sustainability of the community

+4.5.1.1 The municipalities of Village of Clyde and the Town of Westlock should be encouraged to expand in areas which would minimize the removal of: a. higher capability agricultural land; b. regionally significant natural resources; and c. environmentally sensitive areas.
+4.5.1.2 The County may support future urban centre expansion and annexation in which: a. the lands are immediately adjacent to existing municipal boundaries; b. the land is suited for or can be economically adapted to urban uses and servicing; c. the lands are needed for urban growth; d. the lands are predominantly vacant and suitable for urban development; and e. the staging of development is in conformity with the urban municipality's Municipal Development Plan.

+Development on lands near urban centers or hamlet area should be in harmony with future growth requirements for future conversion to urban uses

+4.5.2.1 The County and the Town of Westlock have historically co-operated in planning future land use, development and servicing of the fringe area around the Town in the County.
 The County will continue to work closely with the Town in the detailed planning of the lands near them both, and by continuing to do detailed planning with the goals being the best utilization of the land and the minimization of long range land use conflicts and servicing costs.
-Policy 4.5.2.2 The County will also work with the Village of Clyde in the detailed planning of lands surrounding the urban centres, if the urban municipality so wishes.
-The results of this dialogue may be in the form of Area Structure

-Policy 4.5.2.3 Residential development, together with community services and limited general commercial and industrial development compatible with the hamlet environment, shall be encouraged within or immediately adjacent to existing hamlets, contingent upon site-specific suitability of any development.
+4.5.2.2 The County will also work with the Village of Clyde in the detailed planning of lands surrounding the urban centres, if the urban municipality so wishes.
+The results of this dialogue may be in the form of Area Structure Plans or simple agreements respecting either land uses and/or the provision of municipal piped water supply and sewage disposal services and/or development consultation with the urban municipalities.
+4.5.2.3 Residential development, together with community services and limited general commercial and industrial development compatible with the hamlet environment, shall be encouraged within or immediately adjacent to existing hamlets, contingent upon site-specific suitability of any development.

-Objective 4.5.3 To ensure that hamlets have enough land within their respective boundaries to undertake comprehensive land use planning and development of servicing schemes
+To ensure that hamlets have enough land within their respective boundaries to undertake comprehensive land use planning and development of servicing schemes

-- Policy 4.5.3.1 Residential development, together with community services and limited general commercial and industrial development compatible with the hamlet environment, shall be encouraged within or immediately adjacent to existing hamlets, contingent upon site-specific suitability of any development. - Policy 4.5.3.2 More development shall be encouraged in those hamlets where municipal piped water supply and sewage collection and disposal services are already available, or can be economically made available. - Policy 4.5.3.3 Areas Structure Plans should be used to establish development patterns for each of the Community Areas which will maintain their distinctive attributes and provide residential opportunities different from those provided in the urban municipalities. - Policy 4.5.3.4 Hamlet expansion should be discouraged from occurring on higher capability agricultural land. - Policy 4.5.3.5 Development in hamlets which do not have communal water supply and sewage disposal systems should be planned and designed so that the lots are of a size and the subsequent development is of a configuration which would permit re-subdivision to a higher density should communal water supply and sewage disposal systems eventually be available.
+POLICIES 4.5.3.1 Residential development, together with community services and limited general commercial and industrial development compatible with the hamlet environment, shall be encouraged within or immediately adjacent to existing hamlets, contingent upon site-specific suitability of any development.
+4.5.3.2 More development shall be encouraged in those hamlets where municipal piped water supply and sewage collection and disposal services are already available, or can be economically made available.
+4.5.3.3 Areas Structure Plans should be used to establish development patterns for each of the Community Areas which will maintain their distinctive attributes and provide residential opportunities different from those provided in the urban municipalities.
+4.5.3.4 Hamlet expansion should be discouraged from occurring on higher capability agricultural land.
+4.5.3.5 Development in hamlets which do not have communal water supply and sewage disposal systems should be planned and designed so that the lots are of a size and the subsequent development is of a configuration which would permit re-subdivision to a higher density should communal water supply and sewage disposal systems eventually be available.